MilesHunter/034GameJam/READMEFORAGENT.md

 ## 034GameJam — Agent-Oriented Project Overview

-This document is for AI agents (and human maintainers) to quickly understand the structure and core mechanics of this Unity project.
+This document is for AI agents (and human maintainers) to quickly understand the structure and current mechanics of this Unity project.

 Engine: **Unity 2022.3 (2D)**
 Main scene in build: `Assets/Scenes/TestScene.unity`

 High level: this is a 2D physics toy where the player uses **balls** and **sticks** to build a structure.
 The structure’s connectivity to the initial ball drives production/unlocks.
+Recent changes focus on: (1) prefab-driven sticks of multiple lengths, (2) a text-free radial build menu + bottom HUD, and (3) right-mouse camera control only.

 ---